 SIEM combines the technology in security event management and security information management.
 SIEM identifies, categorises, and analyses incidents and events found in log files.

 A SIEM system will provide the IT department with reports on security events, such as successful and failed logins.
-It can also send alerts if its analysis finds that there is an ongoing event in the system, that is against the predetermined rulesets, which indicates a potential security issue.
+It can also send alerts if its analysis finds that there is an ongoing event in the system, that is against the predetermined rules, which indicates a potential security issue.

 One of the drawbacks with SIEM is its resource-intensive process.
 Because of the time and money needed, SIEM is inaccessible to many organisations.
 Additionally, SIEM demands that organisations are able to maintain and operate the SIEM system after implementation, which requires even more resources and a specific skill set.

 At CyberPilot, we have acknowledged this challenge and have developed CyberPilot SIEM, a product that any organisation can implement.
 CyberPilot SIEM is a complete SIEM solution for your organisation, but it can also function as an add-on to already existing SIEM systems.

 If your organisation wants to prevent, detect, and respond to security incidents, log management and SIEM is highly recommended.

 One good reason to implement these is to help you comply with the GDPR.
 Since the two systems provide you with information on how your IT systems are used, it will give you a report on who is accessing personal data in your organisation.
 This monitoring process can help you achieve compliance.